lkeab/BCNet/README.md

 Introduction
 -----------------
 Segmenting highly-overlapping objects is challenging, because typically no distinction is made between real object contours and occlusion boundaries.
-Unlike previous two-stage instance segmentation methods, **BCNet** models image formation as composition of two overlapping layers, where the top GCN layer detects the occluding objects (occluder) and the bottom GCN layer infers partially occluded instance (occludee). **The explicit modeling of occlusion relationship with bilayer structure naturally decouples the boundaries of both the occluding and occluded instances, and considers the interaction between them during mask regression.** We validate the efficacy of bilayer decoupling on both one-stage and two-stage object detectors with different backbones and network layer choices.
+Unlike previous two-stage instance segmentation methods, **BCNet** models image formation as composition of two overlapping image layers, where the top GCN layer detects the occluding objects (occluder) and the bottom GCN layer infers partially occluded instance (occludee). **The explicit modeling of occlusion relationship with bilayer structure naturally decouples the boundaries of both the occluding and occluded instances, and considers the interaction between them during mask regression.** We validate the efficacy of bilayer decoupling on both one-stage and two-stage object detectors with different backbones and network layer choices.
 The network of BCNet is as follows:
 <center>
 <table>
     <tr>